spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/2-helm.md

 <!--TIP-->

 The `environmentVariables` property accepts a comma-delimited string.
-If an environment variable contains a value which is also a comma-delimited string, it must be enclosed in single quotation marks — for example,
+If an environment variable contains a value that is also a comma-delimited string, it must be enclosed in single quotation marks —- for example,

 ```properties
 spring.cloud.deployer.kubernetes.environmentVariables=spring.cloud.stream.kafka.binder.brokers='somehost:9092, anotherhost:9093'